-Kia's redesigned compact Rio sits on a longer wheelbase and a wider track for 2006.
-In addition to the new front-wheel-drive platform, the Rio's engine now produces slightly more horsepower than the outgoing car's.
+For 2006, Kia redesigned its compact Rio to sit on a longer wheelbase and a wider track.
+In addition to the new front-wheel-drive platform, the '06 Rio's engine produced slightly more horsepower than the outgoing car's.

-The South Korean automaker says its entry-level Rio has a sportier, more substantial appearance.
-The car was introduced at the 2005 North American International Auto Show in Detroit, and — like its predecessor — the new Rio's emphasis is on overall value.
+The South Korean automaker says its entry-level Rio has a sporty, substantial appearance.
+The car was introduced at the 2005 North American International Auto Show in Detroit, and its emphasis is on overall value.

 The SX functions as the top trim level, while base and LX sedans are also available.
 Few base models are expected to reach customers.
-Kia also offers a Rio5 hatchback, which is covered separately in the cars.com Research section.
-Each Rio has six standard airbags, including the usual frontal-impact devices, seat-mounted side-impact airbags and side curtain-type airbags.
+Each Rio has six standard airbags, including the usual frontal-impact devices, seat-mounted side-impact airbags and side curtain airbags.

 Larger in every dimension but overall length, the redesigned Rio that debuted for the 2006 model year rides on a 98.4-inch wheelbase.
-The redesigned Rio is wider and taller than its predecessor.
+It was wider and taller than its predecessor.

 Created with a European-inspired exterior, the Rio features a black mesh grille and swept-back headlights.
 The bumpers contain black inserts, and black bodyside moldings are installed.
 The Rio's profile exhibits what Kia calls a subtle wedge shape, with sculpted arches at each fender.

 The Rio has an independent front suspension, a semi-independent rear suspension, and front and rear stabilizer bars.
 Body-colored mirrors and standard 14-inch tires are installed.
 Full wheel covers appear on the LX sedan, and power steering is standard only on that model.
-An optional Sport Package for the LX sedan includes 15-inch wheels, all-disc brakes, fog lamps and a rear spoiler.
+Options include 15-inch wheels, all-disc brakes, fog lamps and a rear spoiler.
 On the Rio SX, 16-inch alloy wheels can be installed.
 Mudguards, a front mask, a hood protector and wheel locks are among the available accessories.

 Increased exterior dimensions translate to more interior capacity in the five-passenger Rio.
 In fact, Kia claims the Rio has greater interior space than the larger Honda Civic and Toyota Corolla (though it competes more directly with the cheaper Honda Fit and Toyota Yaris).
 With 11.9 cubic feet of cargo space, the trunk is 30 percent roomier than the prior-generation Rio.
 The Fit, a hatchback, has 21.3 cubic feet of cargo space (with all seats in the upright position), while the Yaris sedan has 12.9 cubic feet of cargo space.

 Standard equipment includes an eight-way manually adjustable driver's seat, variable intermittent wipers and a rear-window defroster.
-Additional features in the LX sedan include air conditioning; a CD stereo with four speakers; a tilt steering column; and a 60/40-split, folding rear seat.
+Additional features in the LX sedan include air conditioning, a CD stereo with four speakers, a tilt steering column and a 60/40-split, folding rear seat.
 An optional Power Package for the LX adds power windows and door locks, remote keyless entry, heated power mirrors, door-mounted tweeter speakers, twin map lamps and a holder for sunglasses.
-The LX Sport Package includes a leather-wrapped steering wheel and gearshift knob and metal pedals.

 Under the Hood

-The Rio's 1.6-liter four-cylinder features variable valve timing and produces 110 hp and 107 pounds-feet of torque.
-Either a five-speed-manual gearbox or a four-speed-automatic transmission can be installed.
+The Rio's 1.6-liter four-cylinder features variable valve timing and produces 110 horsepower and 107 pounds-feet of torque.
+Either a five-speed manual gearbox or a four-speed automatic transmission can be installed.
 Base models are available only with the manual transmission.

 Adding a few horsepower can make quite a difference in a small sedan.
-The prior Rio's performance was decidedly modest, but it's easily adequate now, even with the automatic transmission.
+The prior Rio's performance was decidedly modest, but this version is easily adequate, even with the automatic transmission.
 Although the engine emits considerable buzz and blare when pushed hard, it's pleasantly quiet most of the time.
 Automatic-transmission reactions occur promptly and without any lurching or awkward gear changes.
 The manual transmission makes the Rio even more appealing for lively motoring.

 Ride comfort is another plus.
 Even when the road surface gets rough, the Rio's suspension absorbs many imperfections.